Adapting to UK culture

 If you are having difficulties, you can talk to tutors and staff in your faculty.
 You can also talk to the International Student Support team (based in Student Gateway), who may be able to put you in touch with other students from your own country.

 Getting involved in life on campus is a great way to start settling in and meeting other students, both from the UK and around the world.
-Check here for more information about some of the social and leisure opportunities at DMU.

 The DMU campus is situated in the heart of Leicester.
 Check the Visit Leicester site for updates and information on what’s happening in the city, including arts, culture, shopping, events and festivals.